jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/Architecture.md

 # MVC Architecture

-The Model-View-Controller architecture implemented in ArXiv App.
+The Model-View-Controller architecture implemented in ArXiv Finder.

 ## 🏗️ Architecture Overview

-ArXiv App implements a modern **Model-View-Controller (MVC)** architecture adapted for SwiftUI, combining the benefits of traditional separation of responsibilities with SwiftUI's native reactivity.
+ArXiv Finder implements a modern **Model-View-Controller (MVC)** architecture adapted for SwiftUI, combining the benefits of traditional separation of responsibilities with SwiftUI's native reactivity.

 This architecture provides:
 - **Clear separation of responsibilities**